 To get started with mail-order, members can either call the phone number on their ID card or visit Aetna Medicare.

 In addition to mail-order, most home delivery fees have been waived for prescriptions purchased from a CVS retail pharmacy.
-Through June 30, 2020, charges for standard 1-2 day delivery fees are waived.
+Through August 31, 2020, charges for standard 1- to 2-day delivery fees are waived.
 Same-day delivery cost is $7.99.

 What is CVS Pharmacy® doing to help our Medicare Advantage members with Part D benefits in response to COVID-19?